-- The disputed domain name contains the distinctive "NOVARTIS" word element, and it is thus identical to Complainant's trademarks. - The addition of the term "AFRICA" as top-level-domain is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks, as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business.
-On the contrary, such geographical indication may further mislead the consumers.
+The disputed domain name contains the distinctive "BOUYGUES" word element, and it is thus confusingly similar to Complainant's trademarks.

+The addition of the term "BELGIUM" is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks, as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business.
+On the contrary, such geographical indication may further mislead the consumers because the Complainant also has business activities in Belgium.